 The program is available statewide and open to schools and districts (public, public school academies, or private), and non-school sponsors of USDA Child Nutrition Programs such as child care sites and community organizations participating in the National School Lunch Program (NSLP), Child and Adult Care Food Program (CACFP), or Summer Food Service Program (SFSP).

-The 10 Cents a Meal grant application will be available in the Next Generation Grant Application and Cash Management System (NexSys) application system until April 4th.
-While the program is a competitive grant, the historic investment in this program year implies strong opportunity for funding for all eligible entities with complete and valid applications.
+The 10 Cents a Meal grant application will be available in the Next Generation Grant Application and Cash Management System (NexSys) application system until October 30, 2023.
+While the program is a competitive grant, the investment in this program year implies a strong opportunity for funding for all eligible entities with complete and valid applications.
 All eligible applicants are encouraged to apply.

-For more information about the application and to access resources, please visit the application information page on the tencentsmichigan.org website.
-Directions on how to access and complete the application in the NexSys system can be found here.
+For more information about the application and to access resources, please visit the tencentsmichigan.org website.

 Wendy Crowley, Michigan Department of Education, [email protected]

 Cheyenne Liberti, Michigan Department of Education, [email protected]

 Megan McManus, MSU Center for Regional Food Systems, [email protected]